HUST-NingKang-Lab/ONN4ARG/README.md

 ./predict.sh FASTA_fileprefix

 The program will take "FASTA_fileprefix.fasta" as input and store the predicted annotations in "FASTA_fileprefix.out".
+Note that only one sequence is supported in the input FASTA file.

 ## Developers